gowriaddepalli/gowriaddepalli/README.md

 ### Hi there 👋 This is Sree Gowri Addepalli.

-- 🔭 I’m currently working at Target@AI.
+- 🔭 I’m currently working at AI@Target.
 - 📫 I Graduated from MS in CS with Focus in ML from New York University's Courant Institute of Mathematical Sciences.
 - 🤔 My current focus is Computer Vision and Machine Learning Systems.
 - 💬 You can read more about my journey [here](https://github.com/gowriaddepalli/Musings_of_my_work).
 You can connect with me on [Linkedin](https://www.linkedin.com/in/sgaddep/) and [Medium](https://sga297.medium.com/) .